Street Maintenance Updates

 Snow Removal & Plow Outs

-Plow out Declared at this time: No
+Plow out Declared at this time: NO

 During a plow out, you may monitor our progress by clicking here.
-(Note: This map will NOT show updates until the entire sector is complete.)

 Maps & Resources:

-State Maintained Roads - Displays State and Municipal owned and maintained roads.
+Map of State Maintained Roads - Displays State and Municipal owned and maintained roads.

 Plow Plans - Displays plowing plans used during a plow out.